artemsivcev/skolo_slide_hack/README.md

-The application was created for the  Flutter Puzzle Hack by the Skolopendra company team (https://skolopendra.com).
+The application was created for the  Flutter Puzzle Hack.

 After the downloading the project run the command to run code generation: flutter packages pub run build_runner build --delete-conflicting-outputs